Front Range Fed

 smoked corn on the cob on a cutting board.

 Have you ever tried smoked corn on the cob?
 While classic corn has always been a favorite, this year we've been experimenting with the smoker.
-My husband has become a master at this delicious smoked corn on the cob, which tastes amazing and is great to use in all sorts of dishes.
+My husband has become a master at this delicious smoked corn on the cob, which tastes amazing and is great to use in all sorts of dishes, such as these street corn chicken and rice bowls, my crispy corn nuggets or my creamy jalapeno corn dip.
 Intrigued?
 Keep reading to learn why this method is a great one to try, and all the details on how to do it.

 In This Post